 1.1.
 The current Enforcement Policy (the Policy) was first developed as a cross-departmental policy in 2013.
 The Policy covers a range of regulatory functions, including Trading Standards, Planning enforcement (mineral and waste sites), Flood and Water (land drainage), Norfolk Fire and Rescue (fire safety) and Highways (networks, maintenance and blue badge enforcement).
 It does not try to capture all the detailed, complex and often changing background to enforcement, but instead seeks to summarise the overall approach to the use of enforcement powers; whether that is criminal prosecution at one end of the spectrum or informal warnings and advice at the other.
 The policy is supported by detailed procedures for officers within each service area and, where necessary, additional protocols can be appended to the main policy.
-There are now five areas of work which appear as annex documents to the main policy; these relate to minerals and waste planning, flood and water management, the Norfolk Fire and Rescue Service, Highways Enforcement and Blue Badge Enforcement - see annexes 1 - 5 to the main Policy.
+There are now five areas of work which appear as annex documents to the main policy; these relate to minerals and waste planning, flood and water management, the Norfolk Fire and Rescue Service, Highways Enforcement and Blue Badge Enforcement - see annexes 1-5 to the main Policy.

-- 1.2.
-The current Enforcement Policy has recently been reviewed by CES regulatory services, and updated to reflect recent changes to legislation and guidance.
+- The current Enforcement Policy has recently been reviewed by CES regulatory services, and updated to reflect recent changes to legislation and guidance.
 Work has also been undertaken by our Trading Standards team and colleagues in Suffolk County Council Trading Standards, to better align our respective Enforcement Policies, in order to deliver a common approach to enforcement, and improve collaboration in areas such as cross border crime. - 1.3.
-The revised Policy continues to seek to ensure the application of any enforcement is: - proportionate to the offence and risks, and mindful of previous transgressions - transparent in that any person affected understands what is expected of them, what they should expect from the local authority and the reasons for the action - consistent with the Equality Act 2010 and the Council's Equalities Policies - consistent in approach, and appropriate. - 1.4.
+The revised Policy continues to seek to ensure that the application of any enforcement is: - proportionate to the offence and risks, and mindful of previous transgressions - transparent in that any person affected understands what is expected of them, what they should expect from the local authority and the reasons for the action - consistent with the Equality Act 2010 and the Council's Equalities Policies - consistent in approach, and appropriate. - 1.4.
 This year the revised policy has also been subject to a consultation process with key stakeholders, including representatives from local businesses and charities, those working in related enforcement fields and members of the public.
 The consultation responses and the resultant amendments made are detailed in section 2 below. - 1.5.
 All the proposed changes to the Policy (appendix 1) are highlighted in yellow, and supported by explanatory notes. - 1.6.
-The revised Policy, once adopted, will be published via the NCC web pages. - 1.7.
-Recommendation: The Communities Committee is asked to confirm the revised CES Enforcement Policy and its annex documents meet the requirements of Communities Committee services, prior to approval by the Policy & Resources committee.
+The revised Policy, once adopted, will be published via the NCC web pages.